BauhausLuftfahrt/MATSim-UAM/README.md

 ### Infrastructure
 - UAM Vehicle Types: The vehicle type contains the capacity, cruisespeed, vertical speed, (de)boarding and turn around times. (v1)
 - UAM Vehicles: Contains information about the UAM Vehicle Type, initial UAM Station and start/end time of operation. (v1)
-- UAM Station: UAM Stations contain a predefined pre/post flight time for UAM Vehicles, default waiting time and the station link location.(v1)
+- UAM Station: UAM Stations contain a predefined pre/post flight time for UAM Vehicles, default waiting time and the station link location. (v1)
+- UAM Flight Network: Similar to conventional MATSim links, UAM flight links allow for the definition of flight routes with different flight segments. (v1)

 ### Simulation
 - UAM Vehicles follow a schedule that has the following sequence, starting and ending with StayTask: PickUpDriveTask, PickUpTask, DropOffDriveTask, DropOffTask, TurnAroundTask, StayTask. (v1)